dfelinto/blender-manual/manual/installing_blender/linux/debian_ubuntu.rst

 with little or no changes in the steps required to install Blender.

-.. admonition:: You must have administrative rights to install packages on your system
+.. tip:: You must have administrative rights to install packages on your system
-   :class: nicetip

      You have to be the *root/admin* user of your system, or have yourself in the *sudoers* list, or contact the system administrator to ask for administrative rights and a proper system password to install Blender and it's package dependencies, or follow the procedures on this page.

 Ubuntu (step by step)